 Apart from the regular two year A level course, the department also runs other highly successful courses:

 - Second year A level courses for those who have studied AS elsewhere with individual help for those who make the transition.

 - 1 year intensive A level courses

-The department has a highly successful GCSE Language and Literature programme, which can also cater for A level students wishing to retake GCSE English Language to improve their grade.
+The department has a highly successful IGCSE Language and Literature programme, which can also cater for A level students wishing to retake IGCSE English Language to improve their grade.

 The English department organises frequent trips to the theatre to support students’ learning.